plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

+:hibiscus: Blomberg, S. P., J. G. Lefevre, J. A. Wells, and M. Waterhouse.
+2012.
+[Independent contrasts and PGLS regression estimators are equivalent.](https://doi.org/10.1093/sysbio/syr118) Systematic Biology 61:382–391.

 :hibiscus: Brown, W., E. Prager, A. Wang, and A. Wilson.
 1982.
 Mitochondrial DNA sequences of primates, tempo and mode of evolution.
 Journal of Molecular Evolution 18:225-239.

 Brown, J. M., Hedtke, S. M., Lemmon, A. R., and Lemmon, E. M. (2010).
 When trees grow too long: investigating the causes of highly inaccurate bayesian branch-length estimates.
-Systematic Biology, 59(2), 145–161.
+Systematic Biology 59:145–161.

 :hibiscus: Buneman, M. 1971.
 The recovery of trees from measurements of dissimilarity.
-Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R. , Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
+Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R., Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
 Press, Edinburgh.

 :hibiscus: Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)